Consensus in Distributed Systems

 - The primary node broadcasts the request to all secondary nodes.

-- Pros
+Pros

-- Can tolerate up to 1/3 of nodes being faulty.
+- Can tolerate up to

-- Cons
+Cons

-- Communication overhead.
+- High communication overhead.

 2. Paxos

-- Used in Google Spanner.
+- Used in systems like Google Spanner and Chubby.

-- How it works
+How it works

 - A proposer proposes a value.

-- Acceptors (majority of nodes) vote on the proposal.
+- Acceptors vote on the proposal.

-- Pros
+Pros

 - Fault tolerant.

-- Cons
+Cons

 3. Raft

-- Uses leader election.
+- Uses leader election as a core mechanism.

-- How it works
+How it works

-- Pros
+Pros

-- Simpler than Paxos.
+- Easier to understand than Paxos.

-- Cons
+Cons

 1. Proof of Work (PoW)